loraradoycheva/hedonometer-project/README.md

 - `figures/` — PNG plots
 - `tables/` — CSV summary tables

+### HEDONOMETER PROJECT
+This project is set to analyze the labMT1.0 dataset, that assigns happiness scores to common english words.
+The scores are based on human ratings.
+With Python, we are able to clean and explore the dataset, focusing on the statistics part of the dataset and its usage across different corpora.
+With this dataset we are also able to critically reflect its limitations and design.

 ### 1.1) Load the File
 This dataset was loaded from a file using pandas.
 The metadata lines on top of the file were skipped during the import, and `--` values were treated as missing values.